sebastianvelez/interestRates/PITCHME.md

 - 2 kinds of mortgage contracts:
     - conventional
     - high loan-to-value ratio
-- 2 insurers, same guidelines:a premium ranging from 1.75% to 3.75% the value of the loans
+- 2 insurers, same guidelines: a premium ranging from 1.75% to 3.75% the value of the loans
 - The large banks operate nationally and post weekly prices that are common across the country